idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 **Status** - indicates the state of coupled interaction with EMRALD.

 It is suggested to use the following flow method for processing and replying to messages.
 The coupled application should shift through a the status states depending on what messages it receives and what happens in its simulation.
 This outlines the messages that the application will get given the different states it is in, what it should do and the response messages that should be sent.
 It is recommended that a status message be sent to EMRALD for each change in status state, to assist in debugging.
+Also any message received that is not in line with what was expected should also be sent as an error when in a debug version of the code.

 ### [In any Status state]
 Note - A stStatus message can be sent from the coupled application at any time.
 If an Error message is sent EMRALD will stop operations as soon as it can.